-This is the maintenance schedule with associated service intervals for the Triumph Tiger 900 motorcycles, released in 2020 as an update to the 2019 series.
+This is the maintenance schedule with associated service intervals for the Triumph Tiger 900 motorcycles, released in 2020 as an update to the Triumph Tiger 800 range.

-The maintenance is the same across the models.
+The maintenance is the same across the models (base, GT, Rally, and Pro variants).
 In some cases there’s a couple of external accessories that you need to check — like a center stand — but they’re all mentioned below in case you have one.

 Aside from general motorcycle maintenance tools, he following is a list of tools and consumables that are recommended for the Triumph Tiger 900.

 |Engine Oil||The manual specifies “semi or fully synthetic 10W/40 or 10W/50 motorcycle engine oil which meets specification API SH (or higher) and JASO MA, such as Castrol Power 1 Racing 4T 10W-40 (fully synthetic) engine oil.”
 The recommended oil is not too expensive and many consider it worth it.|